Skip to main content

 Written by Emily Devlin

-Use this guide to better understand the difference between "logos" & "overlays" and to learn how to successfully design your own overlay graphic.
+This guide explains the difference between overlays and logos, and walks you through how to successfully design and upload your own overlay graphic.

 Overlays vs. Logos